-How would it sound if you were able to create ‘what-if’ scenarios and simulate environments, allowing you to predict and test what may happen in particular situations, without taking a risk?
+Digital twins allow you to create ‘what-if’ scenarios and simulate environments, allowing you to predict and test what may happen in particular situations, without taking a risk?
 That’s precisely the power that a digital twin provides, a technology that is being rapidly adopted across a multitude of industries.
 Here we look at how digital twin technology works, and the way in which it is making digital transformation a very real possibility for organisations of every size, in any sector.

 What is a digital twin?

 A digital twin is an exact replica of something in the physical world.
 They are used for an array of reasons, such as enhancing operations, training, new product or process testing and predictive planning.
 Using Internet of Things (IoT) sensors, digital twins gather data from the physical world and feed it into machines to reconstruct on a digital plain.

 Digital twins provide powerful insights.
 From boosting efficiency, reducing energy usage and lowering costs to predicting the lifespan of a product or component part under particular conditions, this technology provides a safe way of pursuing ‘what if’ scenarios.
 Once a digital twin has presented its valuable findings, it is a simple case of applying them to the original system in the physical domain, with a great deal less risk, and enhanced return on investment.

 Considering the vast expanse of possibilities presented by digital twins, it is easy to see how the potential for this technology is pretty much limitless.
 It is no wonder then that the innovation appeared on Gartner’s Top 10 Strategic Technology Trends for 2017 and 2018.